samoina/product-list-cart-fem/README.md

 2. Create a new global state that will be changed when the handleNewOrder() function is called.
 3. in the CartCard where the local state is, add the trigger value as a dependency, so that when that changes, then the localcounter is cleared.

+#### Click the x icon to remove an item from the cart

+the catch is to remove the item from the cart and clear the local counters without the global reset. the global reset changes the local counter so that when it restarts, the LC and the globalcounter do not match.

+I finally figured this out by doing the following:

+1. On clicking the X icon, take note of the product name
+2. create global state to keep track of the removed food item
+3. when the x icon is clicked, se the global state to include the specific product, and also modify the order.
+4. Back to the cartcard, subscribe to the Global Removed Item State and place it in a useeffect, so that if the removed item in state matches the product name, reset that specific local counter to 0, remove the counter controls and then reset the global removed state to prevent re-renders. this use effect is dependent on the removedItem(from state) and the product name (in the cart card component)

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.